Beta This is a test version of the layout of this page. Take the survey to help us improve it

 Key stage 2 tests: standard setting

-Information for schools about the standard setting process for key stage 2 national curriculum tests in 2016.
+Information for schools about the standard setting process for key stage 2 national curriculum tests.

 The same process was used to set the standards on the phonics screening check, the English grammar, punctuation and spelling tests and the level 6 tests when they were first introduced.